-- high level disinfectant for heat sensitive equipment
+- High level disinfectant for heat sensitive equipment

-- can be corrosive
+- Can be corrosive

-- unstable when diluted
+- Unstable when diluted

-Alcohols (isopropyl, ethyl)
+ALCOHOLS (ISOPROPYL, ETHYL)

 Alcohols are commonly used as topical disinfectants.
-They are effective against Gram-positive and Gram-negative bacteria and enveloped viruses.
+They are effective against Gram-positive and Gramnegative bacteria and enveloped viruses.
 They act quickly, do not stain, and do not leave a residue.
 They are not effective against bacterial spores and non-enveloped viruses, and they do not penetrate organic material.
-They are too expensive for general use.
+However, alcohol activity is inactivated and is not just limited in the presence of organic matter.
+They are generally low cost.

-- wide germicidal activity
+- Wide germicidal activity

-- non-corrosive
+- Non-corrosive

-- fire hazard
+- Fire hazard

-- irritating to tissues - limited activity in the presence of organic matter - limited residual activity - not effective against bacterial or fungal spores - excellent for disinfection of external surfaces of some equipment such as thermometers and stethoscopes
+- Irritating to tissues

+- Limited activity in the presence of organic matter

+- Limited residual activity

+- Not effective against bacterial or fungal spores

+- Excellent for disinfection of external surfaces of some equipment such as thermometers and stethoscopes